-The conditions in which political prisoners are being kept at Akrestsina have not improved during the months of July and August 2021.
+The conditions in which political prisoners are being kept at Akrestsina have not improved in July and August 2021.

 The detainees are deprived of almost all of their personal belongings.
-Their cash is used to pay for food without their agreement.
-On the day of their arrest, detainees are not given any food on the day they are arrested.
+Their cash is used to pay for food without their consent.
+The detainees are not given any food on the day they are arrested.

-In July, when it was extremely hot in the cells, people fainted and the clothes they wore rotted because of the high humidity.
-Political prisoners are deprived of walks outdoors.
+In July, when it was extremely hot in the cells, people fainted and the clothes they wore rotted because of high humidity.
+Political prisoners are deprived of outdoor walks.

 For men, the conditions in which they are detained at Akrestsina are even worse.
 Some of them are still beaten by police officers.

 At Akrestsina, the “politicals” are subjected to checks 4–5 times a day: two or three times during daytime and twice at night.
-The guards allow themselves to empty garbage cans on top of the prisoners’ belongings.
-There are cockroaches running around in some cells, but employees simply ignore this problem.
+The guards allow themselves to empty garbage cans on top of prisoners’ belongings.
+There are cockroaches scuttling around in some cells, but Akrestsina employees simply ignore this issue.

 The situation with medical assistance is the worst at Akrestsina.
 The medical staff often forget about the detainees with chronic illnesses, which is why they are not given necessary medications.

 Despite the fact that there are restrictions in the courts of law due to COVID-19, detainees who display COVID-19 symptoms without a fever are not even isolated in separate cells at Akrestsina.
 People with a fever are isolated in punishment cells.

 The detainees do not receive feminine hygiene products and toilet paper on a regular basis.
 They literally have to beg for those items for several days in a row.

-Many detainees with short-term prison sentences refuse to eat because of the poor quality of food.
-And the only drinking water available is tap water with an aftertaste of chlorine.
+Many detainees with short-term prison sentences refuse to eat because of poor food quality.
+The only drinking water available is tap water with a chlorine aftertaste.